-What is Special Event General Liability Insurance?Special Event Liability Insurance (also referred to as CGL, Commercial General Liability or Spectator Liability) is an insurance policy designed to provide broad protection for situations in which an event holder or concessionaire must defend itself against lawsuits or pay damages for bodily injury or property damage to third parties.
-Examples, such as a slip and fall or damaged floors are covered by this type of policy.
+Special Event Liability Insurance (also referred to as ‘CGL,‘ ‘Commercial General Liability‘ or ‘Spectator Liability‘) is an insurance policy designed to provide broad protection for situations in which an event holder or concessionaire might potentially have to defend itself against lawsuits or pay damages for bodily injury or property damage to third parties.
+Examples, such as a slip and fall incidents or damaged floors are covered by this type of policy.
 Exclusions do apply.

 Who is protected under a Special Event General Liability Insurance policy?

 The policy protects the person or business/organization under whose name it was purchased (the “Named Insured”).
-Your facility can also be added as an Additional Insured
+Your facility can also be added as an “Additional Insured.”

-My venue has asked for a certificate of insurance with them added as an Additional Insured.
-What does this mean and how do I add them?
+My venue has asked for a certificate of insurance with them added as an “Additional Insured.“ What does this mean and how do I add them?

-You, the special event holder, will most likely be required to provide proof of liability insurance to the facility/venue where you have decided to hold your special event.
-In addition to providing proof (in the form of a piece of paper known as a Certificate of Insurance) to the facility/venue that you have secured a liability insurance policy, you may also be required to add the facility/venue to this required liability insurance policy as an insured.
-This is known as adding the facility/venue as an Additional Insured to this liability insurance policy, which the facility/venue requires you to purchase before you will be allowed to hold your special event.
+You, the special event host, will most likely be required to provide proof of liability insurance to the facility/venue where you have decided to hold your special event.
+In addition to providing proof to the facility/venue that you have secured a liability insurance policy (in the form of a piece of paper known as a “Certificate of Insurance“), you may also be required to add the facility/venue to this required liability insurance policy as an insured.
+This is known as adding the facility/venue as an “Additional Insured“ to the Special Event General Liability insurance policy.

-The practice of a facility/venue requiring that all persons or entities renting or using the site name them as an Additional Insured on a General Liability insurance policy, is quite common.
-It is so common, in fact, that the required Additional Insured wording or language is generally contained within the Insurance Requirement section of the Facility Rental Agreement or Facility Use Agreement.
+The practice of a facility/venue requiring that all persons or entities renting or using the site name them as an “Additional Insured“ on a General Liability insurance policy is quite common.
+It is so common, in fact, that the required “Additional Insured“ wording or language is generally contained within the “Insurance Requirement“ section of the Facility Rental Agreement or Facility Use Agreement signed by eventholders.